 The concert will also honor women who have served in the military as part of a tribute to the 70th anniversary of the Women's Armed Services Integration Act and mark the service of Leigh Ann Hester, the first woman to receive the Silver Star.

-In addition, the concerts takes note of the Battle of Khe Sanh, which was 50 years ago, and former Marine Bill Rider, who was part of the Marine battalion known as "The Walking Dead."
+In addition, the concert takes note of the Battle of Khe Sanh, which was 50 years ago, and former Marine Bill Rider, who was part of the Marine battalion known as "The Walking Dead."
 Rider has dedicated his life to helping generations of members of the military who have experienced the horror of combat.

 Gen. Colin Powell will be featured at the concert, and the Joint Chiefs of Staff will also attend, along with various military bands and choruses.
 Celebrities who will perform at the 2018 concert are actress Allison Janey, singer Leona Lewis, actor Graham Greene, actress Mary McCormack, actor John Corbett, actor Brian Tee, country singer Charles Esten, actress Cynthia Erivo, actress Megan Hilty, singer Alfie Boe, and Gary Sinise and the Lt.
 Dan Band.